18F/identity-eks/README.md

 kubeconfig, which results in a sort of chicken and egg problem.
 Many of the resources you would want to manage also require translating your manifests into HCL, which seems like a pain to manage.
-Thus, we encourage the use of terraform and AWS tooling to be confined as much as possible to managing the external state of EKS.
+Thus, we encourage the use of terraform and AWS tooling to be confined as much as possible to managing the external state of EKS and the services we are creating for it.

 Once the cluster is up, we are using kubernetes-native tooling to manage EKS.
 If we do need information from terraform, it is not too hard to create an output that generates yaml which we